 NCELL™ technology enhances the ocular delivery of cyclosporine1,2

-CEQUA™ is the first and only approved treatment to combine cyclosporine with NCELL technology for improved delivery of cyclosporine and increased penetration to ocular tissues1-3
+CEQUA™ is the first and only FDA-approved treatment to combine cyclosporine with NCELL technology for improved delivery of cyclosporine and increased penetration to ocular tissues1-3

 NCELL uses nanomicelles composed of polymers that encapsulate cyclosporine molecules1,4